0xC4aE1e5/os/README.md

 ### Manual install
 <hr>
 You can install manually.
 First, you need wget, Subversion, and Xsetroot.
 Subversion helps with pulling just the shell. wget helps with installing Chromium.
-You might also want SDDM, for the webOS login screen.
+You might also want SDDM, for the os login screen.

 **Note**: If you wish to use SDDM, make sure it is the default display manager.